virtual-labs/exp-tree-traversal-iiith/experiment/tree-traversals/aim.md

 ### Introduction to Tree Traversal

 Welcome to this module on tree traversal!
-Take a look at what you will go through the module.
+Take a look at what you will go through in this module.

   - What is Tree Traversal?
   - Different types of Tree Traversals